 5. Choke engine for cold starting by moving engine speed control to "CHOKE" position.
 Little or no choking will be needed when restarting a warm engine.
 Insert key in switch.
-Turn key to "START" position to crank engine and hold until engine starts, then release key to "RUN" position.
+Turn key to "START" position to crank engine and hold until engine starts, then release key.
 See Figure 2.6.